Pelvic floor therapy has been shown as both clinically and cost-effective.

 Lindsey: OTs, by nature, are holistic thinkers.

-We excel at task analysis (crucial in pelvic floor therapy).
-OTs also address psychosocial aspects of therapy (also a MUST in pelvic floor therapy).
+We excel at task analysis (which is crucial in pelvic floor therapy).
+OTs also address psychosocial aspects of therapy (a MUST in pelvic floor therapy).

-If I were to just assign three sets of 10 of bridges or clam shells to someone who has weak glutes to help them with their concerns of urinary leaking, I would be missing the whole person.
+If I were to just assign three sets of 10 of bridges or clam shells to someone who has weak glutes in order to address their concerns of urinary leaking, I would be missing the whole person.

-We look at posture, stress triggers, sleep hygiene, and their food and beverage habits.
-We look at them as whole entities, and assess all of the contributing factors.
+We look at posture, stress triggers, sleep hygiene, and food and beverage habits.
+We look at them as whole entities, assessing all of the contributing factors.

-Of course, I have met PTs that practice this way, but not consistently.
+Of course, I have met PTs who practice this way, but it is not consistent across the profession.

-In contrast, OTs by nature (and by training), always practice this way.
-It’s the considerate, deliberate, and kind approach that takes into account the entire being that makes such a difference.
+In contrast, OTs by nature (and by training) always practice this way.
+Our considerate, deliberate, and kind approach—and our ability to take into account the entire being—makes such a difference.

 Do you have any challenges associated with working in people’s homes, or is it usually a good thing?